June17ang/Hands-on-Go/README.md

         2. Interfaces are 'implicit'.
         3. Interfaces are a contract to help us manage types. { GARBAGE IN -> GARBAGE OUT }
         4. Interfaces are tough.
 Step #1 is understanding how to read them.{ Reading from Standard Library Documentation }
+# http Project
+    This project demonstrate the use of on of the most popular package of Go.
+Namely the 'http' package.
+Implementations are done to get a better understanding of interfaces in Go.